Back To Search Results

 Introduction

-Aortoiliac occlusive disease (AIOD) is a variant of peripheral artery disease affecting the infrarenal aorta and iliac arteries.
-Similar to other arterial diseases, aortoiliac occlusive disease obstructs blood flow to distal organs through narrowed lumens or by embolization of plaques.
-The presentation of AOID can range from asymptomatic to limb-threatening emergencies.
-Obstructive lesions are usually present in the infrarenal aorta, common iliac artery, internal iliac (hypogastric) artery, external iliac artery, or combinations of any of these vessels.
-Many risk factors exist for the development of the AIOD, and recognition of these factors enables providers to prescribe medical treatment that may relieve symptoms as well as prolong life.
-With the discovery of prosthetic graft materials for aortic replacement, surgical treatment of AIOD became available to patients in the 1960s.
+Aortoiliac occlusive disease (AIOD), is a variant of peripheral artery disease (PAD) that affects the infrarenal aorta and iliac arteries, obstructing blood flow to distal organs through narrowed arterial lumens or embolization of plaques.
+Like other arterial diseases, this condition can present a wide range of symptoms, from asymptomatic cases to limb-threatening emergencies.
+For many patients, collateral circulation can be sufficient to manage symptoms nonoperatively.
+However, obstructive lesions are commonly found in the infrarenal aorta, common iliac artery, internal iliac (hypogastric) artery, external iliac artery, or combinations of these vessels.

 Etiology